sh4r11f/psychopy/docs/source/developers/pluginDevGuide.rst

 Make a release on GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To trigger the relevant GitHub action to publish your package, you need to make a release.
+To trigger the relevant GitHub action to publish your plugin package, you need to make a release.
 See `the documentation from GitHub <https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases>`_ for information on how to do this.
 Remember to tag the release with the version number!
 The first release will most likely be ``0.0.1``.

 Listing a plugin in Builder
 -------------------------------